vkhazin/elasticsearch-courseware/content/chapter-05/TileMap.md

 * Select 'Geo Coordinates' and select 'geo.coordinates' field
 * Select 'green arrow' on top to apply changes and explore zoom in/out
 * Switch to advanced options and check-out <a hrf="https://en.wikipedia.org/wiki/Web_Map_Service" target="_blank">wms</a>
-* There are <a href="https://www.elastic.co/elastic-tile-service" target="_blank">terms of service</a> for the tile service apparently separate from the elastic search product
+* There are <a href="https://www.elastic.co/elastic-tile-service" target="_blank">terms of service</a> for the tile service apparently separate from the elastic search product, go figure...